Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Conclusions

 \section{Conclusions}

-In this work we investigated the application of a quantum-inspired classification strategy based on Pretty Good Measurement (PGM) to radiomic datasets in two clinically relevant scenarios: lung cancer subtyping and prostate cancer risk stratification.
+In this work we investigated the application of a quantum-inspired classification strategy based on Pretty Good Measurement to radiomic datasets in two clinically relevant scenarios: lung cancer subtyping and prostate cancer risk stratification.
 The proposed approach was evaluated under the same experimental conditions adopted in previous studies, allowing for a direct and transparent comparison with established machine learning classifiers.

 The experimental analysis does not aim to claim a general superiority of PGM over other methods.
 Rather, our results show that, in specific settings—most notably in the binary and three-class configurations of the NSCLC dataset—the PGM classifier can achieve clearly competitive, and in some cases improved, performance in terms of both accuracy and ROC-based metrics.
 In more complex configurations, such as the four-class case or in the PCa dataset, PGM does not consistently outperform the strongest baselines; however, its performance remains very close to that of leading ensemble approaches.
-This consistent competitiveness suggests that PGM should be considered a viable and robust alternative within the set of high-performing classifiers for radiomic tasks.
+This consistent competitiveness suggests that, within the benchmark settings considered here, PGM should be regarded as a viable and robust alternative to the strongest classical baselines included in the comparison in radiomics classification tasks.

 More broadly, the present study further supports the practical relevance of quantum-inspired methodologies in biomedical imaging.
 While previous work had already demonstrated the applicability of this framework in binary classification settings, the results reported here extend its use to multi-class problems, showing that the operator-based encoding and measurement strategy can be effectively generalized beyond the simplest scenarios.
 In this sense, the paper provides additional evidence that quantum-inspired approaches can offer meaningful and practically useful tools for high-dimensional bioimaging applications.